- Makita and Milwaukee: What’s the difference?

 Whether you’re looking for a brad nailer or finishing nailer, Makita and Milwaukee manufacture several different models.

-Milwaukee nailers are widely recognized for their durability and craftsmanship; however, they can be slightly more expensive than some Makita models.
+Milwaukee nailers are widely recognized for their durability and craftsmanship; however, are found to be more expensive than some Makita models we have seen.

 Table saws: Who should I consider?